 Fax (213) 452-0422

 Larry McCallon was elected to the Highland City Council in November 2002 and served as Mayor from 2011 to 2013.
 He is a Past President of the Southern California Association of Governments (SCAG) and represents the City of Highland and the City San Bernardino on its Regional Council.
 He is a City Member on San Bernardino County’s Local Agency Formation Commission (LAFCO).
-He is also the Immediate Past President of the San Bernardino Associated Governments (SANBAG).
-He is currently Chair of the Southern California Regional Rail Authority (Metrolink) Board where he represents SANBAG.
-He also represents SANBAG on the Mobile Source Reduction Review Committee at the South Coast Air Quality Management District.
+He is also Past President of the San Bernardino Associated Governments (SANBAG).
+He is Past Chair of the Southern California Regional Rail Authority (Metrolink) Board where he represents SANBAG.
+He also represents SANBAG, as the Vice Chair, on the Mobile Source Reduction Review Committee at the South Coast Air Quality Management District.

 He is a past President of the League of California Cities Inland Empire Division and has received its James Thalman Memorial Public Service Award.
 He is also Past President of the League’s Mayor and Council Members Department, serves on the League’s Admin Services Policy Committee, and is a graduate of the League’s Mayors and Council Members Leadership in Action Program.
 He has been awarded a Leadership Fellow Certificate of Achievement in the National League of Cities (NLC) Leadership program and is a graduate of the SCAG Regional Leadership Academy at USC.
 He received a Good Government Award from the Building Industry Association (BIA) of Southern California for his leadership, while SCAG President, in the noteworthy development of a Southern California Economic Recovery & Job Creation Strategy.